mk0711/Gottacatchemall/README.md

 Nam Pham, Jeeyoung Kim (INFO 441)

 ### Non-technical Description of the project
-We want to create a platform in which people can play a Pokémon battle with friends or players that match their rankings.
-Main features of this game are following: <br>
+We want to create a platform in which people can play a Pokémon battle with friends or players who match their rankings.
+Main features of this game are the following: <br>
 * Players can play with friends or random players of similar ranking.
 * Players can catch a pokemon by winning in a battle, allowing them to feel a sense of ownership.
 * Players can earn money by winning in a battle, which allows them to buy pokeballs to store a pokemon they catch.